 Field-hunting tip

-Look in hydrothermal veins country — that is the host setting where larosite typically forms.
+Look in hydrothermal veins country, the host setting where larosite typically forms.
 If you start seeing tennantite, chalcopyrite, galena in float, you are in the right ground.
 Field specimens usually show a grains habit, so train your eye for that shape before scanning the outcrop.